 Nick Tucker is our NYC Campus Director.
-Below, he shares why he thinks that the winter session cohort starting in November is the best time to attend Fullstack Academy’s Software Engineering Immersive bootcamp.
+Below, he shares why he thinks that a winter session cohort is a great time to attend Fullstack Academy’s Software Engineering Immersive bootcamp.

 My friends and family will frequently ask, “I’m ready to make a shift...but is now the right time?”

 And my answer to that question is simple: “If you’re thinking about transitioning into tech, it’s time to make the move!”

 Less frequently, I’m asked a much more insightful question: “If you had to choose, which cohort would you pick for yourself?”

 My answer often surprises those who ask: I would choose a winter session cohort.

 How could I possibly recommend that for anyone, considering the holiday season?

 Well, here are 4 really good reasons why you should give a winter session cohort a shot: